pete-gordon/oricutron/ReadMe.txt

 Under Ubuntu you can do that in the System menu, select Preferences, and then select Keyboard.
 In the Keyboard Preferences dialog, select the Layouts tab, and click Add.

-Bor a better solution look under "Visual Keyboard" down here.
+For a better solution look under "Visual Keyboard" down here.

 Visual Keyboard
 ===============